Romani people in Slovakia: 20th century

 After the repressive Romani policies of the first Czechoslovak Republic (1918-1939), the communist government of 1948-1989 attempted to integrate the Romani into the majority population through obligatory education and employment, and the formation of Romani organizations.
 The nomadic way of life was banned in 1958.
-Parts of the Romani population were also transferred from Slovakia into the country's Czech regions.
+Parts of the Romani population were also resettled from Slovakia into the country's Czech regions.

 Though these policies were partly successful, after the 1989 Velvet Revolution, the Romani have once again found themselves on the margins of the society.
 On the one hand, there is a generous social system, but the system fails to effectively integrate them into the mainstream society.